Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Analysis

 \textbf{(R1) Retrieval with various $k$s.} Table \ref{tbl:various_k_simple} and Figure \ref{fig:motivation_k} show the average MSE over seven datasets for various numbers of retrieved samples ($k$).
 Unlike prior work \cite{ning2025ts}, Cross-RAG consistently improves as $k$ increases.
 These results indicate that simply increasing the number of retrieved samples does not improve performance unless relevance is considered, and that Cross-RAG effectively leverages additional samples by focusing on relevant ones.
 Full results for all datasets are reported in Section~\ref{sec:various_k_full}.

-\textbf{(R2) Retrieval of random samples.} To evaluate Cross-RAG’s ability to selectively attend to relevant retrieved samples, we conduct an experiment using \textit{random} samples from the knowledge base, rather than selecting them based on similarity.
+\textbf{(R2) Retrieval of random samples.} To evaluate Cross-RAG's ability to selectively attend to relevant retrieved samples, we conduct an experiment using \textit{random} samples from the knowledge base, rather than selecting them based on similarity.
 Figure~\ref{fig:random_retrieval} presents the MSE over three datasets, showing that Cross-RAG consistently outperforms the SoTA method~\cite{ning2025ts} for all values of $k$.

-\textbf{(R3) Retrieval using a smaller knowledge base.} To evaluate the robustness of Cross-RAG under limited knowledge, we construct knowledge bases using \textit{different fractions of the training dataset} using ETTm2, as shown in Figure~\ref{fig:small_kb}.
-Table~\ref{tbl:small_kb} demonstrates that Cross-RAG consistently outperforms TS-RAG by effectively leveraging the available information even when the knowledge base is small.
+\textbf{(R3) Retrieval using a smaller knowledge base.} To evaluate the robustness of Cross-RAG under limited knowledge, we construct knowledge bases (KBs) using \textit{different fractions of the training dataset} using ETTm2, as shown in Figure~\ref{fig:small_kb}.
+Table~\ref{tbl:small_kb} demonstrates that Cross-RAG consistently outperforms TS-RAG by effectively leveraging the available information even when the KB is small.

 Furthermore, we attribute this to the high redundancy of similar segments in historical data, as illustrated in Figure~\ref{fig:small_kb}.
-The figure shows that as recent segments cover a large portion of the relevant patterns, even a reduced knowledge base provides sufficient context for accurate retrieval, allowing Cross-RAG to maintain strong performance.
+The figure shows that as recent segments cover a large portion of the relevant patterns, even a reduced KB provides sufficient context for accurate retrieval, allowing Cross-RAG to maintain strong performance.
+We further conduct a sensitivity analysis by varying the KB size from 5\% to 100\% across all datasets, reported in Appendix~\ref{sec:kb_sensitivity}.
+The results confirm that Cross-RAG degrades gracefully even when the KB is reduced to 5\% of its original size.

 \textbf{(R4) Retrieval from a different dataset.} We further evaluate Cross-RAG in a setting where \textit{no knowledge base is available from the target dataset} by constructing the knowledge base from \textit{different} datasets.
 Specifically, we treat one of the four ETT datasets as the target and use the remaining three as the knowledge base.
 Table~\ref{tbl:transfer_setting} reports the results, where Cross-RAG consistently outperforms the strong baseline (Chronos-Bolt) in most cases.
-In addition, stronger performance is observed when the knowledge base comes from the same or a similar domain (e.g., ETT hourly or ETT minutely), indicating more effective information transfer across aligned datasets.
+In addition, stronger performance is observed when the knowledge base comes from the same or a similar domain (e.g., ETT hourly or minutely), indicating more effective information transfer across aligned datasets.
+An extended transfer analysis with additional target datasets (Weather, Electricity, Exchange) is provided in Appendix~\ref{sec:transfer_extended}.